A support theorem for Hilbert schemes of planar curves, II: Introduction

 The problem can be bounded by an appropriate choice of stability condition \cite{Gie, Ses, Sim}.
 For locally planar curves, it is known that a generic choice leads to a fine moduli space, called a fine compactified Jacobian \cite{est1, MV, MRV1}, and moreover, that both its derived category \cite{MRV3} and the topological cohomology (see Theorem \ref{thm:jac}) of the space do not depend on the choice of stability condition.
 These naturally furnish invariants of the singular curve; we will be interested here in investigating the latter.

-We begin with a nodal curve, $\rC$.
-We write $\overline{J}_\rC$ for the fine compactified Jacobian determined by a fixed but unspecified stability condition.
+We begin with a nodal curve $\rC$.
+For simplicity in this introduction we assume all varieties are defined over the complex field.
+We write $\overline{J}_\rC$ for the fine compactified Jacobian determined by a fixed but unspecified generic stability condition.
 In the introduction, we restrict ourselves to the case where all components of $\rC$ are rational; for topological purposes, the general case differs from this only by the product of the Jacobians of the components.
 We write $\Gamma_\rC$ for the graph whose vertices are the irreducible components of $\rC$ and whose edges are the nodes joining them.

 The space $\overline{J}_\rC$ is a union of toric varieties glued along toric divisors, by combinatorial rules which can be given in terms of $\Gamma_\rC$ \cite{OS, A, MV}.
 In particular, the zero dimensional torus orbits are in bijection with spanning trees of $\Gamma$.
 In terms of curves, a spanning tree is a connected partial normalization of arithmetic genus zero.
 That is: